patelurvish0706/patelurvish0706/README.md

 Here are some of the technologies and tools I have experience with:

-- Programming Languages: Python, JavaScript, Java
+- Programming Languages: JavaScript, Java
 - Web Development: HTML, CSS, React.js, Node.js
 - Database: MySQL, MongoDB (Learning)
 - Version Control: Git, GitHub